Richard Manuel: Movie role, substance abuse, move to Malibu

 By Cahoots (1971), producer John Simon observed that "Robbie didn't ... consciously intimidate him ... but when you met Robbie he was so smooth and urbane and witty, whereas Richard was such a gee-golly-gosh kind of guy."
 The influence of Manuel's increasing use of heroin may have also contributed to the diminution of his songwriting abilities.

 Throughout 1972, Manuel's alcoholism was one of a variety of factors (including Robertson's own writer's block) that began to impede The Band's recording and performance schedule.
-Years later, Robertson opined that Manuel "scared us to death ... we didn't know what the next day might bring, what would come out of this monster that had seeped out of the woodwork."
+Years later, Robertson said that Manuel "scared us to death ... we didn't know what the next day might bring, what would come out of this monster that had seeped out of the woodwork."
 Although Jane Manuel lamented that "people thought it was amusing to watch this guy drowning," the Manuels briefly separated during this period but reconciled before the impending birth of their second child, Josh.
-According to Mason Hoffenberg (who roomed with the musician in 1972–1973 at the request of Grossman), Manuel had "stopped [using heroin] and got into this drinking thing ...
+According to Mason Hoffenberg (who hung out with Manuel throughout 1972–1973 at the request of Grossman, although they never roomed together), Manuel had "stopped [using heroin] and got into this drinking thing ...
 I'm supposed to head off all the juvenile dope dealers up here who hang around rock stars.
 So I answer the phone and say Richard's not here...
 But if they actually come over to the house, he can't say no. He's brilliant, that guy.
 An incredible composer...
 The four other guys in the Band are serious about working and he's really hanging them up.
 They can't work without him and there's no way to get him off his ass.
 He feels bad about it, he's just strung out."

 In 1973, the group once again followed the lead of Dylan by relocating to Malibu, California.
-Before leaving the Hudson Valley, they convened at Bearsville Studios to record an album of vintage rock and roll cover songs (few of which had been performed by The Hawks) entitled Moondog Matinee, in homage to Alan Freed's radio show.
+Before leaving the Hudson Valley, they convened at Bearsville Studios to record an album of vintage rock and roll songs (some of which had been performed by The Hawks) entitled Moondog Matinee, in homage to Alan Freed's radio show.
 Although Manuel was initially reluctant to perform, the album elicited some of his finest vocal performances, including renditions of the Bobby "Blue" Bland R&B standard "Share Your Love with Me," The Platters's "The Great Pretender," and Jerry Leiber and Mike Stoller's tongue-in-cheek gospel song "Saved".
 Helm had this to say about Manuel during this period: "[H]e was drinking pretty hard, but once he got started, man: drums, piano, play it all, sing, do a lead in one of them high, hard-assed keys to sing in.
 Richard just knew how a song was supposed to go.
 Structure, melody; he understood it."